One of the most common questions we get from people in the medical industry is "Is Outlook HIPAA compliant?"

 Pro Tip: Just say NO to any company who won't sign a business associate agreement.

 So is Outlook HIPAA compliant?
-If you’re using a paid version of Office 365 and you’ve set up your account correctly then yes!
+If you're using a paid version of Microsoft365 and you've set up your account correctly then yes!

 If you'd like expert help, we can help making your Microsoft365 setup HIPAA compliant.